The Wizard is launched when documents are printed to the Mailroom printer, and will help you to construct a mailing.

 Care should be taken to ensure that the correct data has been extracted and that each letter has the expected number of pages.
 A count of letters and pages is visible in the bottom right corner of the screen and should always be checked.

 Figure 1.7 shows the 1st letter in the list with a red X next to it.
 This indicates the letter is invalid and cannot be submitted as is.
 The example letter has only 1 line in the address and will not be able to be processed.
-In this case it must be deleted by right clicking and selecting delete letter.
-If the letter had a bad extraction e.g. picked up non-address text around it, then the wizard can be re-run and the extraction box or other settings tweaked.
+In this case it can either be deleted by right clicking and selecting delete letter or the field edited, see Edit Fields below.
+If the letter had a bad extraction e.g. picked up non-address text around it or did not extract the rest of the address, then the wizard can be re-run and the extraction box or other settings tweaked.

 Mailing options: colour model, email address of the current user, department and doubled sided can be set in this screen.

 The right hand pane displays a preview of the printed documents, these can be scrolled through using the toolbar controls or using your keyboard.

 Below the document preview is a list of the documents, if more than 1, within each letter.
 The example in figure 1.7 shows 3 letters, each with 2 attachments.
 The documents are in the order they will appear in the envelope when produced.
 Documents can be right clicked and moved forward or backward in the order.